nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Each development kit comes preprogrammed with basic firmware that indicates if the kit is functional.
 Before building the application, you can verify if the kit is working by completing the following steps:

-1. Plug the devices into the USB port using USB-C.
+1. Plug the device into the USB port using USB-C.
 #.
 Turn on the development kit using the On/Off switch.
 #.
 Observe **RGB1** (bottom side LEDs around the center opening that illuminate the Nordic Semiconductor logo) turn solid yellow, **OB/EXT** turn solid green, and **LED3** start blinking green.